dcmnts/isosplit-paper/isosplit.md

 <!--bibliography-->

-\[@browne\] Browne, R.P. and McNicholas, P.D.
+\[@tiganj\] Tiganj, Zoran, and Mamadou Mboup.
+2011.
+“A Non-Parametric Method for Automatic Neural Spike Clustering Based on the Non-Uniform Distribution of the Data.” *Journal of Neural Engineering* 8 (6): 066014.

+\[@vargas\] Vargas-Irwin, Carlos, and John P Donoghue.
+2007.
+“Automated Spike Sorting Using Density Grid Contour Clustering and Subtractive Waveform Decomposition.” *Journal of Neuroscience Methods* 164 (1): 1–18.

+\[@kmeans\] Lloyd, Stuart P. 1982.
+“Least Squares Quantization in PCM.” *IEEE Transactions on Information Theory* 28 (2): 129–37.

+\[@em\] Dempster, Arthur P, Nan M Laird, and Donald B Rubin.
+1977.
+“Maximum Likelihood from Incomplete Data via the EM Algorithm.” *Journal of the Royal Statistical Society.
+Series B (Methodological)*, 1–38.

+\[@murphy\] Murphy, Kevin P. 2012. *Machine Learning: A Probabilistic Perspective*.
+MIT Press.

+\[@mixturemodels\] McLachlan, Geoffrey, and David Peel.
+2000. *Finite Mixture Models*.
+Wiley-Interscience.

+\[@roberts1998bayesian\] Roberts, Stephen J, Dirk Husmeier, Iead Rezek, and William Penny.
+1998.
+“Bayesian Approaches to Gaussian Mixture Modeling.” *IEEE Transactions on Pattern Analysis and Machine Intelligence* 20 (11): 1133–42.

+\[@skewGMM\] Frühwirth-Schnatter, S, and S Pyne.
+2010.
+“Bayesian Inference for Finite Mixtures of Univariate and Multivariate Skew-Normal and Skew-*t* Distributions.” *Biostat.* 11 (2): 317–36.

+\[@skewGMM2\] Browne, Ryan P., and Paul D. McNicholas.
 2015.
-A mixture of generalized hyperbolic distributions. *Canad.
-J. Stat.* 43, 2 (2015), 176–198.
+“A Mixture of Generalized Hyperbolic Distributions.” *Canad.
+J. Stat.* 43 (2): 176–98.

-\[@mean-shift\] Cheng, Y. 1995.
-Mean shift, mode seeking, and clustering. *Pattern Analysis and Machine Intelligence, IEEE Transactions on*.
-17, 8 (1995), 790–799.

-\[@em\] Dempster, A.P. et al. 1977.
-Maximum likelihood from incomplete data via the EM algorithm. *Journal of the Royal Statistical Society.
-Series B (methodological)*.
-(1977), 1–38.

-\[@dbscan\] Ester, M. et al. 1996.
-A density-based algorithm for discovering clusters in large spatial databases with noise. *Proceedings of 2nd international conference on knowledge discovery and data mining (kdd-96)* (1996), 226–231.

-\[@skewGMM\] Frühwirth-Schnatter, S. and Pyne, S. 2010.
-Bayesian inference for finite mixtures of univariate and multivariate skew-normal and skew-*t* distributions. *Biostat.* 11, 2 (2010), 317–336.

-\[hartigan1985dip\] Hartigan, J.A. and Hartigan, P. 1985.
-The dip test of unimodality.
-*The Annals of Statistics*.
-(1985), 70–84.

-\[@lloyd-todo\] Lloyd, S.P.
-1982.
-Least squares quantization in PCM. *IEEE Transactions on Information Theory*.
-28, 2 (1982), 129–137.

-\[@McLachlan-todo\] McLachlan, G. and Peel, D. 2000. *Finite mixture models*.
-Wiley-Interscience.

-\[@murphy\] Murphy, K.P.
-2012. *Machine learning: A probabilistic perspective*.
-MIT Press.

-\[@roberts1998bayesian\] Roberts, S.J. et al. 1998.
-Bayesian approaches to Gaussian mixture modeling. *IEEE Transactions on Pattern Analysis and Machine Intelligence*.
-20, 11 (1998), 1133–1142.

-\[@rodriguez-clustering\] Rodriguez, A. and Laio, A. 2014.
-Clustering by fast search and find of density peaks. *Science*.
-344, 6191 (2014), 1492–1496.

-\[@tiganj\] Tiganj, Z. and Mboup, M. 2011.
-A non-parametric method for automatic neural spike clustering based on the non-uniform distribution of the data. *Journal of Neural Engineering*.
-8, 6 (2011), 066014.

-\[@vargas\] Vargas-Irwin, C. and Donoghue, J.P.
-2007.
-Automated spike sorting using density grid contour clustering and subtractive waveform decomposition. *Journal of Neuroscience Methods*.
-164, 1 (2007), 1–18.

-\[@zaki-book\] Zaki, M.J. and Meira Jr, W. 2014. *Data mining and analysis:
+\[@zaki-book\] Zaki, Mohammed J, and Wagner Meira Jr. 2014. *Data Mining and Analysis:
-Fundamental concepts and algorithms*.
+Fundamental Concepts and Algorithms*.
 Cambridge University Press.

+\[@dbscan\] Ester, Martin, Hans-Peter Kriegel, Jörg Sander, and Xiaowei Xu.
+1996.
+“A Density-Based Algorithm for Discovering Clusters in Large Spatial Databases with Noise.”
+In *Proceedings of 2nd International Conference on Knowledge Discovery and Data Mining (Kdd-96)*, 226–31.
+AAAI Press.

+\[@mean-shift\] Cheng, Yizong.
+1995.
+“Mean Shift, Mode Seeking, and Clustering.”
+*Pattern Analysis and Machine Intelligence, IEEE Transactions on* 17 (8): 790–99.

+\[@rodriguez-clustering\] Rodriguez, Alex, and Alessandro Laio.
+2014.
+“Clustering by Fast Search and Find of Density Peaks.” *Science* 344 (6191): 1492–6.

+\[@hartigan1985dip\] Hartigan, John A, and PM Hartigan.
+1985.
+“The Dip Test of Unimodality.”
+*The Annals of Statistics*, 70–84.